mskel1/unaAdventures/README.md

 ## Basic setup
 - a campus life choose your own adventure app
-- start from choosing 3 options of place on campus and each member makes a story from there
 - choose pictures each time to create the story, will have three levels
 - display the full story at the end for the user to see??